 FEI World Championships 2026: Aachen, Germany

-The 2026 FEI World Championships are taking place in Aachen, Germany from 11-23 August.
-Horse & Hound will be bringing you all the news in the run-up to the event, as well as in-depth reports on the action as it takes place
+We are a matter of weeks away from the 2026 FEI World Championships in Aachen, Germany (11-23 August) and team shortlists and final selections are hotting up.
+Keep up to date with all the key announcements right here as Horse & Hound’s expert journalists bring you insight on the news in the run-up to the event, as well as in-depth reports and analysis of the action as it takes place.

 A Horse & Hound website subscription gives you instant access, wherever you are, to all of our coverage with no limit on how much you can read, from as little as £1 a week.
 Sign up now